 Administer daily morning doses of G-CSF 10 micrograms/kg for 4 days prior to the first evening dose of Mozobil and on each day prior to apheresis. [see Clinical Studies]

-In patients with moderate and severe renal impairment (estimated creatinine clearance (CLCR) ≤ 50 mL/min), reduce the dose of Mozobil by one-third to 0.16 mg/kg as shown in Table 1.
-If CLCR is ≤ 50 mL/min the dose should not exceed 27 mg/day, as the mg/kgbased dosage results in increased plerixafor exposure with increasing body weight. [see CLINICAL PHARMACOLOGY] Similar systemic exposure is predicted if the dose is reduced by one-third in patients with moderate and severe renal impairment compared with subjects with normal renal function. [see CLINICAL PHARMACOLOGY]
+In patients with moderate and severe renal impairment (estimated creatinine clearance (CLCR) ≤ 50 mL/min), reduce the dose of Mozobil by one-third based on body weight category as shown in Table 1.
+If CLCR is ≤ 50 mL/min the dose should not exceed 27 mg/day, as the mg/kg-based dosage results in increased plerixafor exposure with increasing body weight. [see CLINICAL PHARMACOLOGY] Similar systemic exposure is predicted if the dose is reduced by one-third in patients with moderate and severe renal impairment compared with subjects with normal renal function. [see CLINICAL PHARMACOLOGY]

 Table 1: Recommended Dosage of Mozobil in Patients

 |Estimated Creatinine Clearance (mL/min)||Dose|